bruvellu/cephalic-furrow/1-analyses/initiator-behavior/README.md

 ## Profile view

 Crop of the initiator cell region from dorsal recordings from the onset of gastrulation to the formation of mitotic domains.
+Image processing steps:

+1. Select pairs of heterozygote and homozygote with similar embryos.
+2. Synchronize and combine full stacks using the `SyncAndCombine.ijm` macro.
+3. Crop the right or left side of each embryo for better view.
+4. Crop a square around the cephalic furrow or ectopic fold.
+They shift posterior during the movie, so it's necessary to set ROIs to different positions for each frame.
+For that, add a ROI to key frames and use the `Interpolate ROIs` function from the `ROI Manager` to generate a ROI for every frame.
+For actual cropping use the `Multi Crop` function.
+5. Combine the crops from each embryo horizontally for movie and vertically for the montage.

 ## Surface view